Is Santa Real? 11 Gentle Ways to Break the News About Santa to Your Kids

 Let your children in on a special secret

 While the older children know Santa isn’t real, Jones’ youngest son is eight, and he still believes in Santa.
 The older siblings have become keepers of the Christmas secret, and they now help make Christmas special for their younger brother until the day comes when he begins to wonder “Is Santa real?”.
 “That’s the beauty of the relationship we have in our family.
 A positive vibe is very important in our household, and we work together to make Christmas a magical experience for all of us,” Jones says.
-Watching the best Christmas movies for kids or telling stories about their favorite Christmas characters is a great way to keep that magic alive.
+Keep that magic alive by telling stories about their favorite Christmas characters or watching the best Christmas movies for kids.

 Don’t make Santa a huge focus for your family